Diana Ross: 1970–1980: Solo career and films

 In May 1970, Ross released her eponymous debut solo album.
-While her debut solo single, "Reach Out and Touch (Somebody's Hand)", was a moderate top 20 hit, her second single, a psychedelic soul rendition of Ashford & Simpson's "Ain't No Mountain High Enough" became her first number-one solo single on the Billboard Hot 100 and was her first song to receive a Grammy nomination.
-Despite the debut's success, Ross only experienced moderate US chart success with her three subsequent studio albums, Everything Is Everything and Surrender.
+While her debut solo single, "Reach Out and Touch (Somebody's Hand)", was a moderate top 20 hit, her second single, a striking new arrangement of Ashford & Simpson's "Ain't No Mountain High Enough" became her first number-one solo single on the Billboard Hot 100 and was her first song to receive a Grammy nomination.
+Despite the debut's success, Ross only experienced moderate US chart success with her two subsequent studio albums, Everything Is Everything and Surrender.

-Ross' chart success was much more impressive in the UK where she scored her first number one solo hit there with the soul ballad "I'm Still Waiting".
+Ross's chart success was much more impressive in the UK where she scored her first number one solo hit there with the soul ballad "I'm Still Waiting".
 In the first two years of her solo career, Ross recorded five top 20 UK singles and four top ten singles out of six releases.
 Later in 1971, Ross starred in her first solo television special, Diana!, which included the Jackson 5.

 In 1972, Ross made her first film venture with Lady Sings the Blues, a loosely based biography on singer Billie Holiday.
 Following its opening that October, Ross won critical acclaim for her performance in the film.
 Jazz critic Leonard Feather, a friend of Holiday's, praised Ross for "expertly capturing the essence of Lady Day".
 Ross's role in the film won her Golden Globe Award and Academy Award nominations for Best Actress.
 The soundtrack to Lady Sings the Blues became just as successful, reaching number one on the Billboard 200, staying there for two weeks, and selling two million units.
 In November 1972, Ross sung the song "When We Grow Up" for the children's album, Free to Be...
 You and Me.

 In 1973, three years after her first US chart-topper, Ross returned to the top of the US pop charts with the Michael Masser-produced ballad "Touch Me in the Morning".
 Its subsequent parent album of the same name became her first top ten album on the Billboard 200.
 Later in the year, a highly anticipated duet album with label mate Marvin Gaye, Diana & Marvin, found international success.

 During her first solo world tour that year, Ross became the first entertainer in Japan's history to receive an invitation to the Imperial Palace for a private audience with the Empress Nagako, wife of Emperor Hirohito.
 In April 1974, Ross became the first African-American woman to co-host the Academy Awards, with John Huston, Burt Reynolds, and David Niven.